How does Arizona’s worker classification test work in 2026?

 One platform from contractor through EOR to your own US entity.
 A contractor who converts to W-2 keeps their record.

-Behind the platform sits a named country specialist for the United States and an in-house legal specialist for state-level matters who tracks Arizona DES audit patterns and Industrial Commission case law.
-When something looks borderline on the common-law test or on the DIBS factor count, you message the same person.
+Behind the platform sit real HR and legal experts with deep local employment-law expertise who track Arizona DES audit patterns and Industrial Commission case law.
+When something looks borderline on the common-law test or on the DIBS factor count, you message an actual person, not a chatbot or a pooled queue.
 No support tickets.

 EOR works while you’re testing the Arizona market, ramping a small remote team in Phoenix or Tucson, or running a few W-2 hires alongside contractor relationships you want to preserve.
 Once you have six or more Arizona employees and predictable hiring ahead, the maths of your own US entity starts to win.
 Teamed’s Crossover Calculator shows you the month it flips.
 We graduate clients to their own entity when the spreadsheet says it’s time.
 The conversation is built into the relationship.
 EOR is the right hiring model, until it isn’t.